-VAAC and Healthwatch West Sussex are working together to support the Voluntary Sector during the Coronavirus pandemic.
+VAAC and Healthwatch West Sussex are working together to support the Voluntary & Community Sector (VSC) during the Covid-19 pandemic.

-The following reports show the voluntary sector’s reponse to COVID-19
+The following reports show the VCS’ response to Covid-19

 The following case studies support this work.

 “The VCSE is ‘here to give hope’.
 We are part of the solution to recover and rebuild, addressing the inequalities that exist within our communities.
 We do not know when it is going to end but the sector will keep going.
 A reality check is important.
 Everybody needs to provide encouragement, support and communication, working as collective organisations.”

 Our recent report shows that infrastructure organisations have a key role to play in helping the Voluntary, Community and Social Enterprise sector (VCSE) survive the Covid-19 pandemic; and to grow to meet the increasing needs within our communities.
 The report looks at the current state of the VCSE sector in Arun and Chichester, illustrates the key areas of support that the sector needs going forward and outlines how VAAC can deliver this support and enable the sector to rebuild.